CONP-PCNO/conp-dataset/tests/README.md

 ### Dataset validation

-During this phase of the test suite, the a dataset will be subjected to the different tests below to ensure that their content is valid with the CONP portal convention.
+During this phase of the test suite, the dataset will be subjected to the different tests below to ensure that their content is valid with the CONP portal convention.
 Once a dataset passes the whole test suite, we can be more confident that it will be functional for other users.

 #### Datalad install **(Setup)**

 This steps runs before every test case mentioned below.
-To prevent concurent execution of the command to cause issue, test case for a dataset are queued when the dataset is already being installed.
+To prevent concurrent execution of the command to cause issue, test case for a dataset are queued when the dataset is already being installed.

 #### Has `README.md`

 Every dataset is required to have a `README.md` file to describe its content.
-This test validates that this file exist.
+This test validates that this file exists.

 #### Has a valid `DATS.json` file

 Every dataset must have a `DATS.json` that follows that [DATS model convention](https://datatagsuite.github.io/docs/html/dats.html).
-This test makes sure that the `DATS.json` file exist and that its content is conform to the DATS Model.
+This test makes sure that the `DATS.json` file exist and that its content is conformed to the DATS Model.

 #### Datalad get